Skip to main content

 Optimize Your Scrap Metal Recycling Process

 Scrap processing is an integral part of keeping the metalcasting industry booming.
 General Kinematics carries several different scrap processing solutions built to run reliably and continuously for years.
-If you want to increase recycling efficiency, contact us, and we will help you optimize your recycling systems.
+If you want to increase recycling efficiency, contact us, and we will help you optimize your recycling systems and recycling equipment.

 Jack McLellan